What does an Integrated Care Manager do?

 Integrated Care Managers play a vital role in transforming healthcare systems, not just in Ontario but across Canada.
 By combining clinical, digital, and change management expertise, ICMs drive innovation and collaboration, ultimately improving patient care.
 Their impact extends far beyond consulting, creating lasting improvements in healthcare delivery and outcomes across regions.

-Hear more from Tricia and Tiana in a video for last year’s Digital Health Week (video coming soon)
+Hear more from Tricia and Tiana in a video for last year’s Digital Health Week (back when we were still called the eHealth Centre of Excellence)!

 Get the latest resources and insights